TechnicalPursuit/TIBET/doc/markdown/tibet-encrypt.1.md

 ## DESCRIPTION

-Encrypts a string using the same approach used by the TDS.
-This command is provided as a convenience allowing you to set a TDS_CRYPTO_KEY environment value and then encrypt passwords or API keys prior to storing them.
+Encrypts a string using the same approach used by other TIBET components.

+This command is provided as a convenience allowing you to encrypt passwords or API keys prior to storing them.

 The TIBET Workflow System (TWS) tasks expect passwords/keys to be provided in encrypted form as output by this command.
 This allows you to store task-specific passwords or API keys as part of your task definitions or parameters.

-Note that you can also set TDS_CRYPTO_SALT to alter the salt value used for the encryption and decryption processes.

 ## OPTIONS